The early hours of Thursday, May 23, 1918, cling to your skin. Your body pushes against the heavy, muggy air as beads of sweat surface on your brow.

 The One-Man Theory

-The sisters described the assailant as a dark-skinned, heavy-set man, wearing a dark suit and slouched hat.
+The sisters described the assailant as a dark-skinned, heavy-set man wearing a dark suit and slouched hat.

-Similar to the other murders, the attacker took little or no money, left a bloody axe at the crime scene, and chiseled away the back-door panel to enter the house.
+Similar to the other murders, the attacker took little or no money, left a bloody axe at the crime scene, and chiseled away the back door panel to enter the house.
 Romano was not a grocer, but his family operated a small grocery store from the front of the house he lived in.

-Also similar to the Maggio attack, neighbors reported seeing and chasing off attempted intruders from their own homes in the previous days.
+Also similar to the Maggio attack, neighbors reported seeing and chasing off attempted intruders from their homes in the previous days.

 Then, all went quiet.
 The city went without an Axeman attack for seven months.

 The nightmare continued on Tuesday, March 11, 1919.
-Screams coming from the Cortimiglia home alerted the Gretna neighborhood of a horrible scene.
+Screams from the Cortimiglia home alerted the Gretna neighborhood of a horrible scene.

 During their hospital stay, Gretna police questioned them about the attack.
 Both denied knowing or seeing their attacker.

-Investigators followed through with arrests despite a complete lack of evidence.
+The police arrested the father and son despite a complete lack of evidence.
 The Jordanos were tried and convicted.

 They were released less than a year later when Rosie retracted her story to the Times-Picayune.
 She stated that police intimidation led to her accusation of the Jordanos.
 Without Rosie’s testimony, the case eventually fell apart.
 It remains unsolved.